 It will not be to everyone's liking, and there are no studies on very young chicks to assess exactly how much pain it may cause.

-Anecdotal evidence, including my own experience, is that the chick is unconscious very quickly and dies within a minute.
+Anecdotal evidence is that the chick is unconscious very quickly and dies in under a minute(1).

 One of the benefits of this method is that you probably have everything you need in your store cupboard.